UniFormal/uniformal.github.io/doc/tutorials/applications/getting-started.md

    For formalizing things in MMT there is a plugin for that IDE => recommended

 3. Install the Scala plugin for IntelliJ IDEA.<br>
    Probably you were prompted to do so during the installation in step 2.
 Otherwise, open IntelliJ IDEA and install the plugin there.

-TODO: which Scala version?
-2.12.8
+It is advisable to choose a Scala version equal or greater to the one MMT is built with, e.g. the latest Scala version available as a plugin.
+The Scala version used for building and releasing MMT can be found in MMT's repo in [src/built.sbt](https://github.com/UniFormal/MMT/blob/master/src/build.sbt#L33) (search for "scalaVersion").

 ### II Project Setup